Joseph Caravalho

-Joseph Caravalho Jr., M.D., (born c.
-1957) is a physician and retired Major General of the Medical Corps of the United States Army.
+Joseph Caravalho Jr. (born c.
+1957) is an American physician and retired Major General of the Medical Corps of the United States Army.
 He is currently the president and CEO of the Henry M. Jackson Foundation for the Advancement of Military Medicine.
 He has held specialized staff medical positions, served in operations at hospitals, and commanded major medical installations across the United States as well as operations in actions overseas.
 In December 2015, he was appointed as the Joint Staff surgeon, the chief medical advisor to the Chairman of the Joint Chiefs of Staff.

 Early life and education

-Joseph Caravalho Jr. was born in 1957 in Hawaii to Agnes and Joseph Caravalho, Sr. and grew up in Kaneohe, Oahu.
+Joseph Caravalho Jr. was born in 1957 in Hawaii to Agnes and Joseph Caravalho Sr. and grew up in Kaneohe, Oahu.
 His family is of Puerto Rican and Chinese descent.
 He attended St. Louis High School in Honolulu.
-He graduated from Gonzaga University in Spokane, Washington with a BS in Mathematics in 1979 and was commissioned a second lieutenant through the Army ROTC Program.
+He graduated from Gonzaga University in Spokane, Washington, with a BS in mathematics in 1979 and was commissioned a second lieutenant through the Army ROTC Program.
 He then completed his medical degree at the Uniformed Services University of the Health Sciences School of Medicine, and was commissioned a captain in the United States Army Medical Corps.
 He is also a graduate of the Army War College, where he earned a master's degree in strategic studies.